Olympics 2024: Team GB's Amy Wilson-Hardy out of sevens squad following investigation over 'racist message'

-Amy Wilson-Hardy played in the 17-7 quarter-final defeat to the United States on Monday that ended Team GB's medal hopes at Paris 2024; Team GB are playing China on Tuesday afternoon at Stade de France in Paris
+Amy Wilson-Hardy played in the 17-7 quarter-final defeat to the United States on Monday that ended Team GB's medal hopes at Paris 2024; Team GB women's rugby sevens beat Ireland in their final match on Tuesday to finish seventh overall

 Team GB rugby sevens player Amy Wilson-Hardy has been dropped from the squad to face China on Tuesday after being investigated for an alleged racist message, the British Olympic Association has said.